 With a charge card, you can’t carry a balance — you have to pay your card bill in full each month.
 Because of this, a charge card isn’t a good choice if you typically pay off your purchases over time.

 One reason you may be surprised to see charge cards is because they’re rarely offered anymore.
-The only major card provider that offers them is American Express — most notably with its Gold, Premier Rewards Gold Card from American Express and Platinum Card® from American Express cards.
+The only major card provider that offers them is American Express — most notably with its The Platinum Card® from American Express card.
 Diner’s Club is another organization that offers charge cards.

 What’s the difference between credit cards and debit cards?

 With a credit card, you can pay for things by borrowing money from your card provider.
 With a debit card, you first deposit funds with your provider and then use the card to spend the money you’ve deposited.

 - You can’t get into debt with a debit card, because you’re only spending money you have.
 On the downside, you don’t get the protections offered by a credit card.
 And you can’t borrow money.

 - A credit card lets you pay off balances over time, builds your credit and offers great protection against fraud.
 But if you’re a compulsive spender, a credit card can easily send you deep into debt.